 Japanese is an exciting and challenging language.
 Students extend their knowledge of Japanese script as well as experiencing the richness of Japan's cultural heritage.
-The course is arranged around areas of student interest and includes engaging activities covering the topics of daily life, weather, school life, music, anime, special events, festivals, folklore and travel.
+The course is arranged around areas of student interest and includes engaging activities covering the topics of special events, school life, daily life, weather, shopping, eating and travel.